Used mainly in grazing

 A temperate perennial which is adapted to cool moist areas – fertile soils preferably with irrigation.

-NUI has withstood the test of time and is still widely used around the world.
-Newer varieties are available however that may out perform NUI.
+OPTIMUM has withstood the test of time and is still widely used around the world.
+Newer varieties are available however that may out perform OPTIMUM.

 Rapid and vigorous establishment